rhomobile/rhomobile-docs/eb/en/edge/api/keycapture.md

 Tab           0x09    Advance to next control       Advance to next control

 ###Remapping a key to itself
-If a key is remapped to itself then RhoElements will appear to hang because if that key is pressed it will generate another press of the same key, and so on forever.
+If a key is remapped to itself then the app will appear to hang because if that key is pressed it will generate another press of the same key, and so on forever.
 The same will happen if for instance key 1 is remapped to key 2, which in turn is remapped to key 1.

 ###Special characters
 On some devices certain keys containing special characters trigger two separate key events.
 This happens because such characters are translated by the platform into the combination of a Shift and a Base Key.
 Characters behaving in such way are $, %, &, ", (, ), !, :, ?, #, _, @.